surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

 * How to join EC2 launched in an Autoscaling group automatically into an existing AD(Active Directory).<br />
 * Further to above, if an EC2 within ASG gets terminated, then the EC2 hostname added as AD(Active Directory) object should be removed from Active Directory.

-On successul execution following is achieved:
+On successful execution following is achieved:
 - New EC2 instance in ASG becomes part of the AD domain.
 A new hostname is added as AD Object.
 - AWS SSM document retrieves the new EC2 association successfully.
 - New instance in EC2 ASG gets a new hostname.